-Whether you are a teacher, a youth worker or young people's professional, you'll know that talking about sex and relationships with young people isn't always easy.
+Whether you are a teacher, a youth worker or young people's professional, you'll know that talking about relationships and sex with young people isn't always easy.

 Research shoes that professionals often lack the support, skills or tools to help young people develop safe, healthy relationships.

-If you're feeling nervous, ill-equipped or slightly embarrassed, our aim with this suite of modules on "How to Deliver SRE" is to empower, support and encourage you to deliver effective sex and relationship education (SRE).
+If you're feeling nervous, ill-equipped or slightly embarrassed, our aim with this suite of modules on "How to Deliver RSE" is to empower, support and encourage you to deliver effective relationship and sex education (RSE).